hypercompetent/corpus/swanson_elife_corrections.md

 After publication, we have discovered errors in the manuscript that we would like to correct.

-The first such error is due to incorporation of two extra nucleotides, 'AT', in our i7 ADT primer sequences.
-We had corrected this in-house, and used the corrected version for all experiments, but did not correct the sequences in our manuscript.

-This error appears in Supplementary file 5, "Custom oligonucleotide sequences used to generate ICICLE-seq libraries.", as well as in Figure 3 - figure supplement 1.
-We apologize for these errors, and have attached corrected versions of these files.

 The second set of errors appear to stem from repetition of the last 3 digits in long numbers.
 These were not present in our submitted materials.
 We apologize for missing these corrections during the Proof stage: